codelearn-org/android-tutorial-views/twitter-http-challenge/_fetching_tweets_with_http_get.html.md

 1. Improve the login process by showing a **RelativeLayout** containing a **ProgressBar** while the login HTTP call is in progress.
 The RelativeLayout should be added **after Login button** in the same activity, should span height & width of screen & should have a child element ProgressBar.
 The ProgressBar should show up when the Login data is being sent to the server & should be hidden when the login process completes.

 2. Modify TweetListActivity to make an HTTP GET call when the Activity is created to fetch tweets.
-Handle the received Tweet objects and render them in the ListView such that *last tweet fetched should appear first in the list*.
+Handle the received Tweet objects and render them in the ListView. **Assume that the url always return the new tweets & you should append the tweets to the items in the List**.

 3. Add a refresh menu item which upon click should make an HTTP GET call to get new array of tweets and append the new data to list.
+The refresh should simply call the */tweets* url & append the tweets to the list.